How to create amazing scratchy textures and designs and overlays using Photoshop gradients in CC 2017 2015 etc

 I generally always use the presets with the black and white adjustments and just running through the presets you can see quite a difference in generated scratchy textures - all are black and white but not all black and white conversions are the same

 Before applying the difference cloud, you can also continue to apply more scratchy lines via the gradient tool but instead of using lighten or normal to apply the gradients, use the 'color burn' mode.
 This creates some truly intense dark lines in repeat applications of the tool

 Again, apply the difference cloud filter and then also use the black and white tool to return the design to a standard black and white texture (a step you don't need to apply if you have the foreground and background color set to black and white).
 Many variations can be created for the artwork just by using different black and white adjustments.

 This can be applied as a background with the original image above the design.
 To see the texture, either set the opacity for the top layer to something less than 100% or use blending modes such as "hard light" or "lighten" or "vivid light" or "soft light" etc. Or have the texture on top of the original image and set the blending modes or opacity as required.

 It can also be just used as a pattern via the edit menu define pattern command.
 Once saved to the patterns panel, open any design and then use that as a layer and apply a layer effect (Volume ia the Photoshop layer effect command) and bevel with texture set - the pattern being used as pattern source for the texture (surely that should be texture source) and setting the scale / depth as required.

-The item below uses fill content layers using the same approach of the noise and HSB model and saturation and using vivid light / overlay etc blending modes for the layers
+The item right uses fill content layers using the same approach of the noise and HSB model and saturation and using vivid light / overlay etc blending modes for the layers